Cockpit – A Powerful Tool to Monitor and Administer Multiple Linux Servers via Browser

 Managing multiple Linux servers can be a challenging task, especially for those who are new to the Linux environment.
 Luckily, there are several tools available that make this task easier, and one such tool is Cockpit.

-In this article, we will explore what is Cockpit, its features, how to install and configure it, and how to use it to manage your Linux servers.
+In this article, we will explore what Cockpit is, its features, how to install and configure it, and how to use it to manage your Linux servers effectively.

 What is Cockpit?